 Our pick of the biggest and best UK Art Competitions 2017-2018 with dates, deadlines, prizes, past winners and entry fee info…

-If you can afford the entry fees and maintain zen-like tranquillity if your work doesn’t make the cut then you’re in as good a place as any to enter these UK art competitions.
+If you can afford the entry fees and maintain a zen-like tranquillity if your work doesn’t make the cut then you’re all set enter these UK art competitions.
 If your work does get selected then an exciting exhibition awaits and you can secretly practice that astonished winner’s acceptance speech.
 Fingers crossed…

 Competitions are listed in chronological order by submission deadline date.